-We fine-tuned the \textsc{Mistral-7B} model from the HuggingFace \cite{Wolf2019HuggingFacesTS} library by adding a classification head, replacing the original head with a task-specific classification layer \footnote{ \url{huggingface.co/transformers/v3.0.2/model_doc/auto.html\#automodelforsequenceclassification}}.
-The classification head is a simple feed-forward layer with a softmax activation function.
-Fine-tuning was conducted on 3 NVIDIA RTX A6000 48GB GPUs over 2 epochs.
-The training was carried out with a batch size of 2, 4 gradient accumulation steps and a maximum sequence length of 1664 tokens (these choices were made due to our academic resources).
-We used a default learning rate of 2e-5 with a weight decay of 0.001.
-We use Low-Rank Adaptation of LLM (LoRA), a parameter efficient fine-tuning method \cite{Hu2021LoRALA} with the following parameters selected according to our resource constraints: lora\_alpha: 16, lora\_dropout: 0.1, lora\_r: 8, SEQ\_CLS as the task type and modules\_to\_save=["score"] in order to update and save the weights of the classification head we added to the model.
+We fine-tuned the \textsc{Mistral-7B} model from the HuggingFace \cite{Wolf2019HuggingFacesTS} library by adding a classification head, replacing the original head with a task-specific classification layer.\footnote{\url{huggingface.co/transformers/v3.0.2/model_doc/auto.html\#automodelforsequenceclassification}} The classification head is a simple feed-forward layer with a softmax activation function (see Appendix \ref{app:hardware_lora} for hyper parameters, hardware and implementation details).
 We also attempted an alternative generative fine-tuning approach with the same setup, where the model was tasked with generating the correct relationship for each pair.
-However, this approach empirically led to worse results in our experiments.
+However, this approach led to worse results in our experiments.

 \paragraph{ICL} In our experiments with few-shot in-context learning (ICL) we use two types of prompts: one incorporating definitions and the other without them.
 We include one example per class (four total; DSPy further optimizes in-context examples).
 The prompt with definitions provides additional context for each example (see prompt in Figure~\ref{figure:few_shots_with_def_format}), while the prompt without definitions relies solely on the examples (Figure~\ref{figure:few_shots_no_def_format}).
 To account for variability in results due to few-shot selection, we report average results for 5 runs for each configuration, each time sampling a different set of few-shot examples and corresponding definitions (within each run, the same ICL examples are used for both with/without definition settings).
 We structure the output to extract classifications and reasoning automatically.\footnote{\url{dspy-docs.vercel.app/docs/deep-dive/signature/executing-signatures\#inspecting-output}.}